Certificate List

 View Advanced certificate list

-To check the certificates registered in the certificate list in the Advanced certificate tab, follow these steps:
+To check the certificates registered in the certificate list in the Advanced certificate tab:

-1. From the NAVER Cloud Platform console, click i_menu > Services > Security > Certificate Manager in order.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Security > Certificate Manager.

 2. Click Certificate List > Advanced certificate.